Joystream/founding-members/README.md

 ## Submission Guidance

-Activity summaries can be submitted using the [form on our website](https://www.joystream.org/founding-members/form), or by sending us a PGP-signed email.
+Activity summaries can be submitted using the [form on our website](https://www.joystream.org/founding-members/form), or by sending us an email.

 You can find out how to do either of these and the accepted formats for submission [here](/SUBMISSION-GUIDANCE.md).
 This document also contains a template and exemplar activity summaries, to give you an idea of what we expect submissions to contain.